Treatment for Specific Phobias

 - Animals, such as dogs, insects, and spiders

-- Natural Environments: Storms, heights, water.
+- Natural environments, such as storms, heights, water.

-- Specific Situations: Airplanes, elevators, enclosed places.
+- Specific situations, such as airplane travel, elevators, enclosed places.

 - Almost always experience immediate fear or anxiety.